morganstanley/testplan/releaseherald/docs/index.md

 # Introduction

-`releseherald` is a Testplan internal utility that can generate release notes for Testplan.
+`releaseherald` is a Testplan internal utility that can generate release notes for Testplan.
 The only help it needs from developers is to collect meaningful news fragments in a directory, and apply consistent labels.

 > -- Wait a bit I have already heard this somewhere.